Next-to-soft-virtual resummed rapidity distribution for Drell-Yan process to $\rm{\textbf{NNLO}+\overline{\textbf{NNLL}}}$: Phenomenology

+\end{widetext} The above predictions for the NSV logarithms in rapidity distribution $\Delta_{d,N_1,N_2}^{q,(i)}$ are found to reproduce the corresponding predictions in the inclusive cross section $\Delta_{N}^{q,(i)}$ computed in \cite{Ajjath:2021lvg} in the limit $N_1=N_2=N$ for $i \leq$4.

-In \cite{Ajjath:2021lvg}, it has been shown, in the context of inclusive cross section for the DY process that the NSV contributions are as large, if not larger, than SV distributions up to N$^3$LO.
+In \cite{Ajjath:2021lvg}, it has been shown, in the context of DY inclusive cross section up to N$^3$LO in the Mellin $N$ space that although the total contribution of NSV logarithms is smaller as compared to the SV counterpart, it is still numerically sizeable to not to be neglected.
 Despite being formally subleading, the considerable contribution of the NSV terms is due to their large coefficients and this trend was also observed in the case of Higgs boson production through gloun fusion \cite{Anastasiou:2014lda,Ajjath:2021bbm}.
 Here, even in the case of rapidity distribution, we expect the same trend to be observed.
 Keeping this in mind, we ask the following questions that can shed light on the relevance of NSV terms in the context of rapidity distribution in di-lepton pair production in DY process at the LHC. \begin{itemize} \item In comparison to the fixed order corrections, how much is the effect of SV+NSV resummed results on the rapidity distribution? \item How sensitive is the SV+NSV resummed rapidity distribution to the choices of factorisation ($\mu_F$) and renormalisation ($\mu_R$) scales?

 \item How do the resummed NSV terms alter the predictions of SV resummed result? \end{itemize} In the following sections, we address the above questions in detail.
 Let us begin with analysing the impact of SV+NSV resummed results in comparison to the fixed order results, which is the topic of the next section.
 We present our results for the doubly-differential distribution with respect to invariant mass $q$ and rapidity $y$ by plotting it as a function of $y$ for fixed values of $q$.